ZedThree/fortran_pcre/README.md

 TODO
 ----

-Pull requests more than welcome
+Pull requests more than welcome!

 - wrap the rest of the API
 - add module for passing strings between C/Fortran